benbogin/spider-schema-gnn/README.md

-# spider-schema-gnn
+# Author implementation: "Representing Schema Structure with Graph Neural Networks for Text-to-SQL Parsing"

-Author implementation of the paper "Representing Schema Structure with Graph Neural Networks for Text-to-SQL Parsing"
+The code base will be uploaded soon!